Deadline: The application process is closed.

 Application submissions should include:

 The documents will be reviewed and the intern selected by the Public Policy Board.
-Announcement of the intern will be made by July 25, 2016.
+Announcement of the intern will be made in July.

 2007 Kimberly Webb